Viborg, Denmark: Education

 Viborg is home to a number of educational institutions, including Viborg Katedralskole (cathedral school).
 Denmark's oldest educational institution celebrated its 900th birthday in 2000.
 The school is believed to have been founded about 1060, at the same time as the city became the seat of a bishop.
 The church needed to educate boys and young men to enter into the church's service, and to that purpose it created a school.
 Its current monumental home was built in 1926 to accommodate a larger number of students and later the school added a dormitory to house the many students from outer regions or islands not close to a gymnasium.
 Although this role is now basically obsolete, the dorm continues to be a popular solution for many students wanting to get away from home or for a small number of students from Greenland.
 Viborg Katedralskole is today one of four gymnasiums in Viborg.

 Viborg is also home to The Animation Workshop, an art school based in a former army barracks on the outskirts of town.
 The school, which achieved official recognition from the Danish government in 2003, offers students a Bachelor of Arts in character animation.

-For international parents Viborg also has an international school where all teaching is in English based on the Cambridge International examinations.